 Add in the lentils & spices to toast

-Next, I like to add more lentils & spices in and toast them for a minute as this really brings out the flavor in the spices.
+Next, I like to add more lentils & spices and toast them for a minute as this really brings out the flavor in the spices.

 Add the coconut milk, veggie broth, & tomato paste and simmer

 The green lentil stew will start off pretty soupy and thicken as you cook the lentils.
-If your stew is getting too thick, but the broth is almost gone, just add in a few Tbsp of additional veggie broth!
+If your stew is getting too thick, but the broth is almost gone, just add in a few tablespoon of additional veggie broth!

 Finish with kale & lime juice, then serve!

 As the last step, add in the lime juice and chopped lacinato kale and cook another 2-3 minutes so the kale wilts.
 It's best to wait to add an acidic ingredient such as lime juice until after the lentils cook so they do not split apart and get mushy.

 For serving, I like to add this pair this vegan lentil stew with mashed potatoes.
 However, it's great all on its own or even over a big bowl of rice!